Table of contents

 Shopping - where to buy pecans?

-Supermarkets and major retailers such as Coop , Migros , Denner , Spar , Aldi , Lidl , Rewe , Edeka or Hofer sell pecan nuts (that is: shelled pecans), but sometimes also whole pecans with shells.
-In health food stores, organic shops and organic supermarkets (such as Denn's Biomarkt , Alnatura ) or in drugstores, specialty stores or online, the nuts can be found in organic and raw food quality.
+Supermarkets and wholesalers such as Coop, Migros, Denner, Spar, Aldi, Lidl, Rewe, Edeka or Hofer sell pecan nuts (that is: shelled pecans), but sometimes also whole pecans with shells.
+In health food stores, organic shops and organic supermarkets (such as Denn's Biomarkt, Alnatura) or in drugstores, specialty shops or online retailers, the nuts can be found in organic and raw food quality.
 In addition to natural, raw and unsalted pecan nuts, you can also buy roasted, salted, caramelized and seasoned pecan nuts - single variety or in nut mixes.
-Thanks to their growing areas north and south of the equator and their long storage times, pecans are in season all year round in Europe.
-However, they are more commonly found on the shelves at Christmas time, as the harvest in North America lasts from October to December.
+Thanks to their growing areas north and south of the equator and the long storage times, pecans are in season all year round in Europe.
+However, they are increasingly found on the shelves at Christmas time, as the harvest season in North America lasts from October to December.
 South of the equator, the main harvest season starts in May, but only a small proportion of the nuts come from there.
 1

 Found in the wild: